nodejs/node/doc/api/deprecations.md

 }
 ```

-When looking for the CJS modules that have required the current one,
+When looking for the CommonJS modules that have required the current one,
 `require.cache` and `module.children` can be used:

 ```js